darrencodes0/VitalRec/README.md

 Install all the dependencies:
 - pip install -r requirements.txt

 !
-Make sure you activate a virtual environment before installing dependencies !
+Make sure you do this in a virtual environment before installing dependencies !

 ## To start Flask Application